DaftMobile/ReduKt/redukt-core/README.md

 totalProductsPrice.collect { }
 ```

-It's also possible to change selected state equality function with Selector class, but generally it should not be
+It's also possible to change selected state equality function with `createSelector`, but generally it should not be
 necessary.

 ### Define middlewares